In this 6-minute read:

 Add an email field to your checkout processes, or if you want to go old-school, ask people to write them down on a clipboard or insert a business card into a bowl for a weekly prize.

-Ideally, though, you should be using a small-business CRM that adds customer contact info, transaction history, and other key data, and keeps it updated with every transaction.
-If you want to learn more about Womply’s “pre-populated” CRM, click here or fill out the form below for a free, personalized demo.
+Ideally, though, you should be using a small-business customer management solution that adds customer contact info, transaction history, and other key data, and keeps it updated with every transaction.
+If you want to learn more about Womply’s “pre-populated” customer directory, sign up for Womply Free and see how it works.
+Plus, get free reputation monitoring and customer insights!